XboxChef/JRPC/README.md

 [![GitHub Latest Release](https://img.shields.io/badge/Latest-Release-red)](https://github.com/XboxVillain/JRPC/releases)[![Join our Discord](https://img.shields.io/badge/join%20Us-discord-7289DA)](https://discord.gg/QvdmNnfQ86)

-An open source library designed to Emulate or Imitate The XDevkit library extention to work exactly like the original with New added features
+An open source library Made By James Am Just Realeasing It As An Archive For People To Use Etc

 I Am Known As Serenity And Also TeddyHammer So If You wanna reach me Join Me On This Server Have Any Ideas Or Suggestions?
 Join Us On [Discord Server](https://discord.gg/QvdmNnfQ86)!